When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 It’s easy to rent bicycles, including electric bicycles, which is another fun way to get around and get exercise.

-And again, even if you are not much into hiking or exercising, you can just enjoy the cute little towns, and take the lifts to the top of a mountain to enjoy a very scenic lunch.
+And again, even if you are not much into hiking or exercising, you can just enjoy the cute little towns, and take the lifts to the top of a mountain to relax over a scenic lunch.

 Disclosure: If you make a purchase through a link on this page, I may receive a small commission - at no extra cost to you.
 Thank you for supporting my site!